 This course examines current topics in American Indian country today through the use of films and interactive case studies.
-Working both alone and in groups, students will be required to research various topics including: American Indian treaty rights, stereotypes, sovereignty, health, economy, citizenship, and identity.
+Working both alone and in groups, students will be required to research various topics including: stereotypes, sovereignty, economy, citizenship, art, and politics.
 They will also participate in engaged and situated discussions and write short position papers.
 In addition to introducing students to current topics of importance within American Indian Nations, this course will explore how these issues are debated within and outside Indian communities.
 Ultimately the course will seek to better understand the challenges facing American Indian Nations both internally and externally and look for creative solutions to these problems.

 Each student will curate an exhibit of 5 American Indian art objects, using the objects to speak to political issues in Indian Country.
-Students will be graded on how their objects work together as an exhibit, as well as what the exhibit is able to communicate about how American Indian artists combat the forces of settler colonialism.
+Students will be graded on how their objects work together as an exhibit, as well as what the exhibit is able to communicate about how American Indian artists challenge the forces of settler colonialism.
 Students can choose from the artists listed here, or find others, but the exhibit should reflect class issues and discussions.
 Students will need to do independent research on the theme of their exhibit and on each art object.
 All sources must be cited using the Chicago Author/Date citation style.

-Sources (30) – Students must upload to Sakai their choice of images and 12 sources (which must either be interviews or itself contain citations) by 3:15pm on 11/20.
+Sources (50) – Students must upload to Sakai their choice of images and 12 sources (which must either be interviews or itself contain citations) by 3:15pm on 11/20.
 Students must also upload a brief paragraph summarizing the aspects of settler colonialism their exhibit will challenge.

-Paper (100) – One-two pages of written text should be devoted to introducing the exhibit, and one-two pages to each object.
-Each page should include a discussion of the setter colonial context dealt with by the exhibit/object.
+Paper (100) – Two pages of written text should be devoted to introducing the exhibit, and one-two pages to each object.
+Each page should include a discussion of the setter colonial context challenged by the exhibit/object.
 Each page must be double-spaced, with 12-point Times font, and one-inch margins.
 Students are required to have someone else, preferably at the writing center, edit their text prior to submission.
-A digital copy of the 6-12 page written text prior to class on 12/4 or 12/13.
+A digital copy of the 6-12 page written text must be turned in prior to class on 12/4 or 12/13.

-Presentation (40) – Students will give 5 minute in-class presentations on 11/29 and 12/4.
+Presentation (50) – Students will give 10 minute in-class presentations on 12/2 and 12/6.
 These presentations should summarize their research findings and include images of their exhibit.
-The .ppt presentations must be uploaded to Sakai at least 30 minutes prior to class on 12/4 or 12/13.
+The presentations must be uploaded to Sakai before class on 12/2.